Below are our recommendations for patients who are sensitive to fluorescent light, bright lights, or TV and computer screens.

 - Avoid fluorescent lights.
 Some of our patients are so sensitive, that they are even able to see the flickering of fluorescent lights.
 You can reduce the brightness of fluorescent lights by wearing sunglasses and baseball cap, to cover your eye from lights coming from above the glasses.

 - Avoid the flickering of TV screens and computer monitors.
 Increase the refresh rate in your computer’s settings.
 Check online for support for your product.
 Install screen-dimming software.
 If nothing works, see if you can get a flicker-free TV and use it as a monitor.
-For details see: https://en.wikipedia.org/wiki/Flicker-free.
-Another option is to purchase a short throw projector and project your TV or computer on a room wall.
+For details see:https://en.wikipedia.org/wiki/Flicker-free.
+Some patients feel better working on monitors with high refresh rate (144 Hz).